Nayemcqu/Tailwind-css-projects/project fylo/README.md

 # Fylo website
 This is a landing page of the fylo website.
 It has several sections.
-JavaScript has been used in the mobile section.
+JavaScript has been used in the <b>DAY mode and light mode</b> section.

 ### Desktop version
 <img src="../all-project-assets/fylo/images/Fylo_desktop.JPG">